SachinTP02/up2date/README.md

 The app caters to the needs of CUSAT students, alumni, aspiring students, and the general audience who love CUSAT

-Language used - JAVA
+Language used - JAVA,
-IDE used - Android Studio
+IDE used - Android Studio,
-For dynamic web scrapping - JSOUP Library
+For dynamic web scrapping - JSOUP Library,
 For sending ppush notifications - One-Signal Plugin